Bits N Pieces Quilt Guild 2020 Challenge

 ♥ Quilt should measure no smaller than 12”x12” and no larger than 24”x24”.
 It may be rectangular within these dimensions, such as 12”x18”, and can be oriented as portrait or landscape.

 ♥ Quilt must be your original concept and work, and should not infringe on copyright restrictions.
 Example: If your work comes from a photograph, it should be your own or you should have permission to use it.

 ♥ Quilt must have a minimum of three layers (Top, Backing, and Batting) and be quilted.
 Embellishments can be used to enhance your quilt.
 Any embellishments or extensions must not extend past the 24”x24” limits.

 ♥ Quilts will be judged on workmanship and how well your quilt represents pride in our State and its Bicentennial.

-♥ Quilts will be due at the October 2020 meeting.
+♥ Quilts will be shown at the August 24 salad supper meeting.